 It’s an exciting time to try to save your hair, with multiple online telemedicine providers offering different formulations.
 Quick side note: while Fin is FDA approved to treat normal, male pattern baldness, it has only been approved in the pill form.
 So the doctors at Strut, Hims and Happy Head are prescribing the medicine “off label” – which is completely legal and not all that uncommon.

-Let’s explain the differences between Hims, Happy Head and Strut’s medicines.
+Let’s explain the differences between Hims, Happy Head and Strut’s medicines, starting with the cost.

 How to apply Hims Topical Finasteride